camunda/camunda-docs-manual/site/src/documents/api-references/embedded-forms/02-controls/00-inputs.html.md

 </p>
 ```

-In addition to the HTML markup, the following javascript must be included in the form file
+In addition to the HTML markup, the following JavaScript must be included in the form file
 (see [Custom JavaScript][javascript]):

 ```html